attogram/attogram/modules/README.md

  * `tables/` - Database table definitions.
 Tables are created lazily as needed (.sql files only)

  * `templates/` - Templates, to override default Attogram templates  (.php files only)

+ * `public/` - Files for public consumption.
+Served via requests to the `web/` virtual web directory

 * Modules are loaded in directory list order.
  * Action names cascade: a duplicate action name will overwrite any previous modules action of the same name.